PCrnjak/Read_the_docs_test/docs/About_faze4.rst

 Weight of the arm is around 14-15 kg , but it can be reduced by printing with less infill.

-Low level control for the arm runs on teesny 3.5, while high level (inverse kinemtaics, simulations) are only on Matlab code atm, but I am working on ROS implementation and porting my Matlab code to Python.
+Low level control for the arm runs on teesny 3.5, while high level (inverse kinematics, simulations) are only on Matlab code atm, but I am working on ROS implementation and porting my Matlab code to Python.

 Table of contents
 -----------------

 On this read the docs page you will find:

-* How is arm desing and desing decisions
+* How is arm desinged and desing decisions
 * Printing tips
 * Electronics guide and PCB
 * Building instructions for the arm